 Land and Water Conservation Fund

 The Oklahoma Tourism and Recreation Department awarded the City of Moore a grant from the Land and Water Conservation Fund in the amount of $250,000.00.
 These grant funds will help fund a spray park, pavilion, restroom, and trail for Westmoore Trails Park.
-This project is expected to begin construction on the Fall of 2018.
+This project was completed in Summer 2019.